samWighton/samWighton.github.io/README.md

 # Sam Wighton

-This page is a draft - there may be errors or missing information

-Sam Wighton is a programmer with skills focused on system programming and learning from data
+Sam Wighton is a programmer with skills focused on system programming and machine learning

 [Professional Career](/#professional-career) |
 [Hobbies](/#hobbies) |